lms4w/githubTrainingPH/YourTurn.md

 # Your Turn #

-Try your hand at contributing to a GitHub repository.
+Explore contributing to a GitHub repository.

 _Experiment_ with [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) while you're at it.